krenalis/krenalis/doc/src/developers/connectors/index.md

    * Places where files are stored like S3, SFTP, HTTP, and more.
    * Streams like Kafka, RabbitMQ, and more.

-Chichi can also connect with websites, mobile apps, and servers.
+Meergo can also connect with websites, mobile apps, and servers.

-To use Chichi, you should be good at the Go programming language.
+To use Meergo, you should be good at the Go programming language.

-That's all you need to get started with Chichi!
+That's all you need to get started with Meergo!

 # Connector Types